Slavik-s-line/Ruby_microtask/README.md

 This script works on all operating systems, but OS X or Linux is preferred.

 ### First run
-First, fork the repository.
+1. Fork the repository.

-Then, go into your favorite code editor and open repository from GitHub as Progect.
+2. Go into your favorite code editor and open repository from GitHub as Progect.

-At the and, run script.rb
+3. Run script.rb

-If you have done correct, you will see the output of the script in terminal.
+>If you have done correct, you will see the output of the script in terminal.